Brook Trout

 Illustration by: Rick Hill

-Identification: The Brook Trout has a deeper body than Rainbow or Brown Trout, especially in the largest adults.
+Identification: The Brook Trout has a deeper body than Rainbow Trout or Brown Trout, especially in the largest adults.
 The mouth is large and the upper jaw extends well beyond the rear margin of the eye.
-It is distinguished from Rainbow and Brown Trout by having pale worm-like markings on a dark colored back and white leading edges of the lower fins.
-It also lacks the red/orange slash on each side of the lower jaw found on Cutthroat trout.
+It is distinguished from Rainbow and Brown Trout by having pale worm-like markings on a dark-colored back and white leading edges of the lower fins.
+It also lacks the red-orange slash on each side of the lower jaw found on Cutthroat Trout.
 Breeding males develop bright orange-red with black color on the belly and lower fins.
-Adults usually range from 10-16 in. and 1-2 lbs.
+Adults usually range from 10-16 inches and 1-2 pounds.

 Distribution and Habitat: Native to the Appalachian uplands east of the Cumberland Plateau, particularly the Blue Ridge from northern Georgia to Maryland.
 Brook Trout have been introduced into a few small, high-quality forested streams on the Cumberland Plateau of eastern Kentucky where they persist through limited natural reproduction.